0xLet/SwiftUIKit/documentation/Navigate.md

 #### Parameters

-  - style: The ToastStyle (default: .custom)
+  - style: The ToastStyle (Default: .custom)
-  - pinToTop: Should the Toast pin to the top or bottom (default: true)
+  - pinToTop: Should the Toast pin to the top or bottom (Default: true)
-  - secondsToPersist: Amount of seconds the Toast should show before dismissing itself
+  - secondsToPersist: Amount of seconds the Toast should show before dismissing itself (Default: nil)
-  - animationInDuration: The amount of seconds the Toast should fade in (default: 0.5)
+  - animationInDuration: The amount of seconds the Toast should fade in (Default: 0.5)
-  - animationOutDuration: The amount of seconds the Toast should fade out (default: 0.5)
+  - animationOutDuration: The amount of seconds the Toast should fade out (Default: 0.5)
-  - padding: The amount of spacing around the Toast
+  - padding: The amount of spacing around the Toast (Default: 8)
-  - tapHandler: What happens when the user taps on the Toast (default: { $0.removeFromSuperview() })
+  - tapHandler: What happens when the user taps on the Toast (Default: { $0.removeFromSuperview() })
   - closure: A trailing closure that accepts a view

 ### `destroyToast()`